wrkzcoin/wrkz-wallet-pluton/README.md

 * make config writing and file restarting work for importing
 * paginate data for transactions (infinite scroll?)
 * move session class initialization out of index.js reducer
-* add a settings page with settings (rescan, optimize)
+* change session from a class to a static factory function
-* incoming transaction notifiaction
+* incoming transaction notification
 * utilities: generate payment id and inegrated address
 * Option to use system tray (on closing/minimizing wallet)
 * Provides list of public nodes, fetch/updated daily from turtlecoin-nodes-json repo. (settings page)